 Before long, Hubbard had a pilot study underway, with 20 people happily peeing into cups.
 As he started gathering results on their samples—taken before, during, and after the detox regimens—he noticed an odd pattern: Several people registered high in thallium and cesium, two heavy metals generally not on anyone’s radar.
 “At first, I just thought, ‘Oh, another one of those.
 By the third or fourth, I started scratching my head.”

 As the tests progressed, the detoxification regimens seemed to prove effective (and with no side-effects), but thallium kept showing up.
-Then, in July of 2014, he stumbled on a 2006 study out of the Czech Republic showing how the “cruciferous” family of vegetables behave as “hyperaccumulators” of thallium.
-Crucifers include many of our more intense green vegetables such as kale, cabbage, broccoli, cauliflower, mustard and collard greens.
+Then, in July of 2014, he stumbled on a 2006 study out of the Czech Republic showing how the cruciferous family of vegetables behave as “hyperaccumulators” of thallium.
+Crucifers include many of our more intense green vegetables such as kale, cabbage, broccoli, cauliflower, and mustard and collard greens.
 These are also the vegetables often touted—and consumed—most heavily these days, supposedly for their outsized health benefits.

-The most popular member of this family has been kale, promoted for its prodigious supplies of calcium, magnesium, potassium, Vitamin K, and various healthful phytochemicals and anti-oxidants.
+The most popular member of this family has been kale, promoted for its prodigious supplies of calcium, magnesium, potassium, Vitamin K, and various healthful phytochemicals and antioxidants.
 It’s even been described as “the queen of greens.”
 Not coincidentally, kale consumption has exploded.
 In 2007, according to the U.S. Department of Agriculture, kale was harvested on 954 farms across the country.
 By 2012, that figure had more than doubled, to roughly 2,500 growers.
-In the last five years, the number of restaurants serving kale has reportedly risen by some 400 percent.
-People are juicing it, cooking it, eating kale salads, even making chips and other foodoid products from this hearty plant.
+In the last 5 years, the number of restaurants serving kale has reportedly risen by some 400 percent.
+People are juicing it, cooking it, eating kale salads, even making chips and other food-oid products from this hearty plant.
 “It suddenly hit me,” Hubbard said, “I thought, ‘Oh, my God!’”